learnk8s/learnk8s.io/src/gatekeeper/content.md

 }
 ```

-_But what if you want to have a custom check or customise the resources based on your rules?_
+_But what if you want to have a custom check or mutate the resources according to your rules?_

 **Admission controllers are designed to promote extensibility.**